Home 9 Biographies 9 Judy Blume

 Judy Blume

-Blume has won many awards for her works, including the addition of her name to the Library of Congress’s Living Legends and the American Library Association’s Margaret A. Edwards Award.
-Despite attempts to censor her work, Blume has continued to write to help young adults cope with the challenges that come with growing older.
+Blume has received many awards and recognitions for her works, such as the addition of her name to the Library of Congress’s Living Legends, the National Book Foundation Medal for Distinguished Contribution to American Letters, and the American Library Association’s Margaret A. Edwards Award.

 References: